memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 ```

 So the external interrupt 10 (exception number 26) fired first.
 It has the same priority as NVIC Interrupt 11 but the ARM
-core prioritizes higher Exception Numbers first which is why 10 is the first one that runs.
+core prioritizes higher [exception numbers](#exception-number) first which is why External Interrupt 10 is the first one that runs.
 We
 would expect NVIC Interrupt 11 to run next.

 Let's check and see what info is in the `ICSR` register this time: